HarikrishnanYPR1707/Sample-chart.js/README.md

 # Sample-chart.js
-This repository is just for learning purpose.
+This project is only for learning purpose.